JannieI/canvas-workstation-V3/src/app/roadmap.md

 **Dashboard**
-1. Design layers: background colour, background image, Grid, [widgets + shapes] - say 10, and top layers are transparent so that one can see the Grid
+1. Design layers: background colour, background image, Grid, Template, [widgets + shapes] - say 10, and top layers are transparent so that one can see the Grid.
 2. Easy way to create a Widget from a dataset - even on Add Dataset.  - like one click option
 3. Easy to drill in and out of dates - year - month - day, etc
 4. Easy way to compare data: graph shows revenue per month for this year.
 What was figure